-Summary: Program defers some property tax on the permanent residence by limiting current year property taxes to either 4% or 5% of income (depending on current year income level).
-To qualify, the property owner must meet the following requirements as of January 1 of the year he/she applies:
+Summary: Program defers some property tax on the permanent residence.
+This is done by limiting current year property taxes to either 4% or 5% of income.
+This percentage depends on current year income level.
+To qualify, the owner must meet the following requirements as of January 1 of the year he/she applies:

 - Is at least 65 years old or permanently and totally disabled.